Martin Lomasney: Public office and campaign tactics

-Lomasney earned his first public office with a seat on the Boston Board of Alderman in 1893.
+Lomasney earned his first public office with a seat on the Boston Board of Aldermen in 1893.
 Boston politics were not for the faint of heart.
 Candidates were routinely smeared and threatened, and voters were bribed and blackmailed.
 A common practice was to send aides dressed as Protestant clergymen to "campaign" for rival candidates in Irish Catholic neighborhoods.
 Lomasney played political hardball and made many enemies as well as friends.
 He feuded with James Michael Curley for 20 years.

 In 1894, Lomasney was shot in the leg in an unsuccessful assassination attempt.
 His assailant, James A. Dunan, blamed Lomasney for a dispute that he had with the Boston Board of Health.

 In 1895, Lomasney was elected to the Massachusetts State Senate.
 As a Senator, he opposed the construction of Boston's elevated railway.

 One of Lomasney's dirty tricks has earned a special place in Boston history.
 In 1898, as chairman of his district Democratic Party, he was responsible for organizing the convention to nominate a State Senate candidate (who was practically guaranteed election in the heavily Democratic city).
 He scheduled the convention for 4:30 p.m. in East Boston, across the harbor from the State House, where nomination papers had to be filed by 5:00 p.m. that day.
 His faction met in one room and the rival faction met in another, with each nominating its own candidate.
 Both factions then raced their paperwork across the harbor by ferry and tugboat and then to cyclists, who pedaled furiously up Beacon Hill to the State House.
 Lomasney's courier arrived first by several minutes.